waste-of-kindergarten/xpython37-v0.1/python/Doc/library/sys.rst

      for the Windows console, this only applies when :envvar:`PYTHONLEGACYWINDOWSSTDIO` is also set.

-   * When interactive, ``stdout`` and ``stderr`` streams are line-buffered.
-     Otherwise, they are block-buffered like regular text files.
-You can override this value with the :option:`-u` command-line option.
+   * When interactive, the ``stdout`` stream is line-buffered.
+Otherwise, it is block-buffered like regular text files.
+The ``stderr`` stream is line-buffered in both cases.
+You can make both streams unbuffered by passing the :option:`-u` command-line option or setting the :envvar:`PYTHONUNBUFFERED` environment variable.

+   .. versionchanged:: 3.9
+      Non-interactive ``stderr`` is now line-buffered instead of fully buffered.

    .. note::